meeshkan/properties-driven-development-tutorial/ARTICLE.md

     ...
 ```

+> Note: Throughout the rest of the tutorial, `...` represents the rest of the function or class as it was previous written.

 The filter ensures that the dictionary is non-empty.

 With the property ready, we can now move on to the implementation.
 The delete operation in our test, `del sorted_dict[key]`, translates to `sorted_dict.__delitem__(key)`.
 So we need to define `__delitem__` in `SortedDict`: